 2. Philip Cummings was gay.

-Cummings failed to acknowledge that he was homosexual even to himself until the age of 30, but he had been aware of and acted on his attraction to other men from a much younger age.
+Cummings did not acknowledge his homosexuality even to himself until the age of 30, but he had been aware of and acted on his attraction to other men from a much younger age.
 Uninterested in being a pioneer, he bowed to social conventions and married a wealthy and accomplished young woman at age 32, fathered two daughters, and presented himself as a family man to the world, while living a secret, double life that included long-term relationships with other men.
 He was very skillful at hiding his sexual orientation, so much so that biographers Ian Gibson and Leslie Stainton, both of whom spent many hours with Cummings, never suspected that he was gay.

 3. Lorca and Cummings were lovers.

 At Lake Eden, Lorca and Cummings continued the sexual relationship they had begun in Spain the summer before.
-In later years, Cummings could not resist dropping hints about this facet of their mutual attraction to a few select researchers, including Kessel Schwartz and Daniel Eisenberg, but he had no wish for this information to become public.
+In later years, Cummings could not resist dropping hints about this facet of their mutual attraction to a few select researchers, including Kessel Schwartz and Daniel Eisenberg, but he had no wish for the information to become public.
 Only at age 79, when he was long retired and his wife had been dead for two years, did Cummings finally tell the full story to poet Dionisio Cañas.